 Ryouko nodded, swallowing.
 Why was she so flustered?

 "Thanks, but that probably won't be necessary."

 Ryouko stepped into their group vehicle, and the others followed suit.

-In the end, it was nothing overwhelmingly special, especially not compared to the municipal green spaces that already existed.
+In the end, the park was nothing overwhelmingly special, especially not compared to the municipal green spaces that already existed.
 Still, though, it was something.
 Besides, it had only been an excuse to go out and have fun.
 They had walked on the field of carefully tended grass, marveling at the birds and—most excitingly—unimpeded sunlight.
 The traffic tubes in the area had been deliberately rerouted around the airspace of the park.
 In terms of three‐dimensional space the park was laying claim to, it was a real luxury.

 The others looked up in surprise when, on the way back, the transport asked them to confirm a new, unfamiliar destination.